pablovegan/Python-tips-tools/README.md

 When we create a new object of a certain class, the `__new__` method is called in the background, which creates a new empty object that is then initialized through the `__init__` method.

+FILL IN WITH METHODS AND ATTRIBUTES (also class attributes) Mutable and unmutable types

 ### Variables

 A Python **variable** is a symbolic name that is a reference or pointer to an object.
-In Python, unlike other programming languages like C, different names can point to the same object/memory address.
-And when an object runs out of references, it is no longer accessible and Python will reclaim the allocated memory so it can be used for something else.
+In Python, unlike other programming languages like C, different variables can point to the same object/memory address.

+When an object runs out of references, it is no longer accessible and Python will reclaim the allocated memory so it can be used for something else.

 In general, variable names and attributes should follow the `lower_case_with_underscores` naming convention (as with functions).
 Only constants defined on a module level should be written in `UPPER_CASE_WITH_UNDERSCORES`.
 Variable names should be readable and meaningful, avoiding undescriptive names like single letters or cryptic abbreviations.

 ### Type hints
 Python is both a **strongly typed** and a **dynamically typed** language.
 Strong typing means that variables do have a type and that the type matters when performing operations on a variable.
 Dynamic typing means that the type of the variable is determined only during runtime.

 Due to dynamic typing, in Python the same variable can have a different type at different times during the execution.
 Dynamic typing allows for flexibility in programming, but with a price in performance.

-Nonetheless, recent versions of Python allow one to add type hints for our variables.
+Nonetheless, recent versions of Python allow one to add indicative type hints to our variables.
 For example

 ```Python
 a: int = 3